 It is not recommended to raise them with other types of Bettas because the babies could be involved from the beginning.

 This is usually the result of a mix between a Crowntail and another type of Betta.

 The Combtail has the shape of a Crowntail, but with longer and thin fins that give a new look to the tail.

-You can get this types of betta fish yourself by simply raising two different types of Bettas.
+You can get these types of betta fish yourself by simply crossbreeding two different types of Bettas.

 Advice for beginners